micheleangioni/support/README.md

 ## Semaphores Usage

 The semaphores module consists of a single class, the `SemaphoresManager`.
 Its constructor needs a Cache Manager and a Key Manager.
-The Support package provides both of them, so we can bind them to the SemaphoresManager in a service provider as follow
+The Support package provides both of them, so we can bind them to the SemaphoresManager in a service provider

     <?php